okofish/lambda-stopwatch/README.md

 pip3 install boto3 apscheduler scipy
 ```

+You'll also have to [configure](http://boto3.readthedocs.io/en/latest/guide/quickstart.html#configuration) Boto 3 if you haven't already.

 Then you can start the script.
 At a minimum you must specify the Lambda function to use, but you can also use a couple other arguments:
 ```
 usage: tester.py [-h] [--freq FREQ] [--count COUNT] function